GenomeInfo/2024-02-22-QIMR-Berghofer/index.md

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
     This workshop is open to students and staff of QIMR Berghofer MRI.
+{% comment %}
     We assume no previous knowledge of the tools presented.
     In fact as seating and instructor resources are limited, if you think you're less of a beginner and more just in need of a refresher, please consider working through the lessons independently as an alternative to signing up for the workshop.
+{% endcomment %}
 </p>

 <hr/>